fimars/webpack-loader-for-markdown-example/README.md

-# Markdown loader with TypeScript & React
+# markdown loader with TypeScript & React

 Try to handle the markdown thing with `ts-loader`